nextflow-io/website/content/podcast/2024/ep30_fusion.md

 - No need anymore for custom AMI to run Nextflow on AWS Batch

-We chat about how it's different to other comparable products, such as AWS Mountpoint, GoofyFS, Lustre FSX and others and pick over some benchmark results in detail.
+We chat about how it's different to other comparable products, such as AWS Mountpoint, Goofys, AWS FSx and others and pick over some benchmark results in detail.
+We also clarify two super important points about Fusion:

+- The difference between Fusion v1 / v2 (they're totally different tools)
+- What AWS NVMe disks are, and why they matter

 We touch on some super-powers which are unique to Fusion: it's multi-cloud and multi-region abilities, abililty to work on HPC